HANCORE-linux/omarchy-blackturq-theme/Readme.md

 - Make sure Lazyvim is update to date type :Lazy <br>

 ## VSCode-Theme
-- Check Theme for Blackturq : https://themes.vscode.one/theme/ibandim/lxKOth1u  its not really 1:1 but still close to it <br>
+- Using Theme: - Black 'n Turquoise
+- Using Extension-ID: GD-alt.black--n-turquoise
-- Installation: Open VSCode > Click on Extensions > type: Blueberry dark theme
+- If Theme is not getting installed , do it manually: Open VSCode > Click on Extensions > type: Black 'n Turquoise

 ## Waybar-Theme